shenessa/shenessa/README.md

-- 👋 Hi, I’m @shenessa
+- 👋 Hi, I’m @shenessa from the United States.
-- 👀 I’m interested in reading, writing, designing, and coding.
+- 📫 How to reach me @shenessashaw@gmail.com.
-- 🌱 I’m currently learning Computer Programming and Development @ Wake Tech Community College.
+- 👀 I’m interested in extending my coding skills and knowledge.
-- 💞️ I’m looking to collaborate on ...
+- 💓 I love honing my skills by building personal project, such as games, demo sites, and web apps.
-- 📫 How to reach me @shenessashaw@gmail.com
+- 🌱 I'm an alumi of Wake Tech Community College with a degree in Computer Programming and Development.

 <!---
 shenessa/shenessa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.